Porcelain veneers are strong, durable, stain-resistant, and long-lasting

 but only if you take care of them properly.
 If you get a smile makeover from Dentistry for Life in Philadelphia, you will also walk away with lessons on how to care for your beautiful new teeth.

 Porcelain veneers are an amazing cosmetic dentistry treatment.
-They can conceal every complaint you have about your teeth, whether they’re discolored, chipped, short, or gapped.
-Veneers, however, are not self-cleaning and they do require attention to keep them looking good and help them last for decades.
+They can conceal every complaint you have about your teeth, whether they're discolored, chipped, short, or gapped.
+Veneers, however, are not self-cleaning and they do require attention to keep them looking good and to help them last for decades.

 There is no big secret when it comes to how to take care of porcelain veneers.
 The best way to keep them looking white and clean is by treating them just like natural teeth.
 That means flossing at least once a day, brushing at least twice a day, and seeing your Philadelphia dentist every six months for a check-up and teeth cleaning.

-Porcelain veneers aren’t foolproof.
-They collect gunk just like your natural teeth and a hygienist’s tools are the only thing that can scrape everything away properly.
+Porcelain veneers aren't foolproof.
+They collect gunk just like your natural teeth and a dental hygienist's tools are the only thing that can scrape everything away properly.
 Though porcelain veneers are resistant to stains, if you fall short on your basic preventive care you could turn your veneers dingy.
-Plus, you still have your original teeth underneath to think of – brushing and flossing is a must to maintain your oral health overall and avoid developing tooth decay or infection.
+Plus, you still have your original teeth underneath to think of - brushing and flossing is a must to maintain your oral health overall and avoid developing tooth decay or infection.
 The last thing you want is to have to undergo dental restorations

-Use common sense and listen to your Philadelphia dentist so you can take good care of your porcelain veneers.
+Use common sense and listen to your dentist so you can take good care of your porcelain veneers.
 Here are just some of the guidelines to follow to maintain your oral health and your beautiful smile makeover:

 Get Porcelain Veneers from Your Philadelphia Dentist